cisagov/manage.get.gov/docs/architecture/diagrams/models_diagram.md

 ## How To regenerate the database svg image

 1. Copy your puml file contents into the bottom of this file and replace the current code marked by `plantuml`
-2. Navigate to the `diagram` folder and then run the following command
+2. Navigate to the `diagram` folder and then run the following command below:

 ```bash
 docker run -v $(pwd):$(pwd) -w $(pwd) -it plantuml/plantuml -tsvg models_diagram.md